FILE: <bc26.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 A few useful cases were known of the uses of pathogens to combat noxious plants (Andrés et al. 1976) and animal species (Weiser et al. 1976).
 Additionally, work before World War II had demonstrated the utility of indigenous natural enemies.
 Rudimentary ideas began to emerge during the 1930's and 1940's concerning the need to use insecticides in ways that would not interfere with the suppressive power of insect natural enemies.
 Nevertheless, the field of biological control was largely classical and research was oriented toward finding new natural enemies that would provide dramatic suppression of a pest comparable to that shown by the Vedalia beetle against the cottony cushion scale.

 At least three new areas of research have developed since the 1950's: biological control of plant pathogens, use of pathogens for the suppression of weeds and insects, and integrated pest management (IPM).
-Plant pathogens to control weeds is an active area of research.
+Plant pathogens to control weeds are an active area of research.
 A landmark monograph on the subject was published (Charudattan & Walker 1982), which unites the study of plant pathology, weed science and plant physiology.
 There were 55 projects cited involving the use of pathogens, including bacteria, fungi, nematodes and viruses.
 Five of these projects were considered operational.
 Control of skeleton weed in Australia by the rust fungus, Puccinia chondrillina Bubak & Syd, from the Mediterranean area, returned an estimated annual savings of $25.96 million.
 Water hyacinth control by Cercospora rodmanii Conway reached the stage of pilot tests by the United States Corps of Engineers in 1982.

 A second new field is the use of biological control for the control of plant pathogens.
 A recent work by Cook & Baker (1983) noted that 20 years earlier only three examples of the use of antagonistic organisms to control plant pathogens could be cited, and 10 years earlier only six examples could be cited and only two were used commercially.
 The 1983 monograph had 1,081 references, 60% of which were post-1974.
 At the time of publication Cook & Baker had 15 key examples of successful applications of biological control of plant pathogens that could be illustrated in detail.
 The expansion of biological control into the field of plant pathology represents a new arena for biological control.

 Integrated pest management which heavily involves biological control, is a promising approach.
 IPM as a pest control strategy was profoundly influenced by classical biological control (Perkins 1982), but it is doubtful that IPM's roots helped encourage research in biological control between 1960-1980.
 The U. S. National Science Foundation removed classical biological control from the large research project, "The Principles, Strategies and Tactics of Pest Population Regulation and Control in Major Crop Ecosystems," in favor of research on the ecological theory of why and how biological control works (Huffaker 1985).
 Thus, the first major research effort in IPM was handicapped by not building one of the component techniques for pest suppression into the basic design of the new research.
-Systems analysis and computer modelling were favored instead.
+Systems analysis and computer modeling were favored instead.

 Combining biological control with pesticide use was the cornerstone on which the concept of integrated control was founded (Perkins 1982), but later definitions of IPM obscured the importance of biological control.
 The current definition of IPM does not mention biological control, or any other specific control technology explicitly: "Integrated pest control is a pest population management system that utilizes all suitable techniques in a compatible manner to reduce pest populations and maintain them at levels below those causing economic injury.
 Integrated control achieves this ideal by harmonizing techniques in an organized way, by making control practices compatible, and by blending them in a multi-faceted, flexible, evolving system;" (Smith & Reynolds 1967, Frisbie & Adkisson 1985).

 In recent years, researchers have begun to ask whether biological control ought to be seen as fundamental to IPM, and to receive the funding levels appropriate to such a critically important technology.
 Some of these researchers believe biological control is fundament al to IPM but funding for biological control research is less than 20% of the total given to IPM.
-Most funds support pesticide timing, modelling of plant/pest interactions, defining the economic threshold, and predicting the size of pest populations (Hoy & Herzog 1985).
+Most funds support pesticide timing, modeling of plant/pest interactions, defining the economic threshold, and predicting the size of pest populations (Hoy & Herzog 1985).
 Work on biological control must be built into IPM research from the beginning if biological control practice is to be successful.
 Tauber et al. (1985) state, "In many, if not most cases, biological control by itself, does not provide economically acceptable pest suppression in agricultural cropping systems.
 Therefore, biological control must be developed and implemented as a component of IPM.
 However, if it is to be an integral part of IPM (along with plant resistance, cultural methods and pesticidal controls) biological control must be nurtured to become a strong vital entity."

 Important Factors Affecting Research in Biological Control.--There are many indications that biological control research of the mid to late 1980's is healthy and vibrant.
 Such indicators suggest that whatever factors govern the research in biological control, they are moving in favor of biological control.
 Complex social phenomena are impossible to attribute precisely to clear causes, but several seem particularly relevant since the early 1980's.
 Some arise from events removed from the activities of the biological control workers, but others are due to the activities of the research community.